kubernetes/website/content/en/docs/concepts/cluster-administration/logging.md

 run the kubelet via a helper tool, `kube-log-runner`, and use that tool to redirect kubelet logs to a directory that you choose.

-However, the kubelet always directs your container runtime to write logs within the directory `C:\var\log\pods`.
+However, by default, kubelet directs your container runtime to write logs within the directory `C:\var\log\pods`.

 For more information on `kube-log-runner`, read [System Logs](/docs/concepts/cluster-administration/system-logs/#klog).